Who to Write to: In general, when writing to a Royal on behalf of a Company, Organization or Charity, you want to write to their Private Secretary.

 Royal tours abroad often begin the planning process over a year in advance.

 If there is a specific Royal you wish to visit, it is best to write directly to that Royal's Private Secretary.
 They will know the Royal's schedule and if this visit will be of interest.

-If you are based in the UK and looking for ANY BRF Royal to attend, it is best to contact your local Lord Lieutenant.
-They coordinate Royal visits to the area, and will know if any royals are planning to be in that area during that time.
+If you are based in the UK and looking for ANY British Royal to attend, it is best to contact your local Lord Lieutenant.
+They coordinate Royal visits to the area and will know if any royals are planning to be in that area during that time.
 They are also in regular contact with Buckingham Palace and advise the Palace on which events in their region deserves Royal Attention.
-Buckingham Palace can then see if any Royals are available and interested in attending.
+The Palace can then see if any Royals are available and interested in attending.

 Are you sending a gift/freebie?

 The Royals have strict rules on accepting gifts.
 There are certain instances when Royals are/are not allowed to accept gifts.
-Even on Special Occasions like Births and Weddings the same rules apply.
-On these occasion, Royals typically suggest that well-wishers donate to charity in leu of gifts.
+Even on Special Occasions, like Births and Weddings, the same rules apply.
+On these occasions, Royals typically suggest that well-wishers donate to charity in lieu of gifts.
 If you are unsure about whether or not your gift can be accepted, feel free to still send it and possibly mention that "If (The Royal) can not accept the gift, feel free to forward it on to an appropriate charity."

 You can read more about the BRF's Rules for accepting gifts here.